mittalutkarsh/Utkarsh-Mittal-ERA-V6-Part1/README.md

 ## Error Calculation

 - **Errors**: `E1`, `E2`
 - **Description**: The network calculates the error for each output node by comparing the actual output with the target output.
-The error formulas suggest a mean squared error calculation, common in regression tasks.
+Error formula suggests L2 Loss

 ### Total Error